Pacific sheath-tailed bat

 The Pacific sheath-tailed bat or Polynesian sheath-tailed bat (Emballonura semicaudata) is a species of sac-winged bat in the family Emballonuridae found in American Samoa, Fiji, Guam, Micronesia, Palau, Samoa (where it is called pe'a vai, tagiti or pe'ape'a vai), Tonga, and Vanuatu.
 Its natural habitat is caves.

+Taxonomy

+The Pacific sheath-tailed bat was initially described as a species in 1848 by American naturalist Titian Peale.
+He placed it in the genus Vespertilio with a scientific name of Vespertilio semicaudatus.